 Greater Hart-Sheldon Landscape

 The Greater Hart-Sheldon Landscape, a high desert oasis with natural lakes, sagebrush flats, and rugged ridgelines, spans over 3 million acres in southeastern Oregon and northern Nevada.
 This area encompasses both the Hart Mountain National Antelope Refuge and Sheldon Wildlife Refuge, and is home to hundreds of fish and wildlife species.
-Most notably, visitors come to see pronghorn antelope that reside throughout the region and migrate to and from their Refuge homes.
+Most notably, visitors come to see pronghorn antelope that reside throughout the region and migrate to and from Hart Mt. and Sheldon.

 Because this area is vital to the natural history of Oregon’s desert lands, ONDA has worked for decades to restore, protect, and connect the landscape.

 Click HERE to view a map of the Hart-Sheldon Landscape

 Getting the Fences Out: For over twenty years ONDA volunteers have been coming to the Hart Mountain Refuge in southeastern Oregon to help remove unneeded barbed-wire fence which can create barriers for pronghorn and other wildlife.
 This effort, in coordination with other groups, has resulted in nearly 300 miles of fence being removed from Hart Mountain Refuge.